memgraph/docs/gqlalchemy/import-data.md

 ## JSON

-To import JSON file into Memgraph via GQLAlchemy, you can call procedures from the [`json_util` module](/mage/query-modules/python/json-util) from MAGE.
-If the JSON data is in particular format, you can call the [`import_util.json()` procedure](/mage/query-modules/python/import-util#jsonpath) from MAGE.
+To import JSON files into Memgraph via GQLAlchemy, you can call procedures from the [`json_util` module](/mage/query-modules/python/json-util) available in MAGE library.
+If the JSON data is formatted in a particular style, you can call the [`import_util.json()` procedure](/mage/query-modules/python/import-util#jsonpath) from MAGE.
 The procedures can be called by [executing Cypher queries](/memgraph/connect-to-memgraph/drivers/python) or [using the query builder](/gqlalchemy/how-to-guides/query-builder#call-procedures).

 ## Parquet, ORC or IPC/Feather/Arrow